Psst! The secrets of getting a graduate job with MI5, MI6 or GCHQ

 - Carrer tip #2 for securing intelligence roles is to demonstrate your patience and powers of observation and analysis.

 - Career tip #3: in all of your dealings with MI5, MI6 and GCHQ, show understanding that working with others to serve the public good means understanding how different people work.

 Here are some of the varied roles that various branches of the intelligence services are looking to fill.
 Some roles are specifically open only to graduates, while others are open to any applicants who have the expertise needed, whether they have developed their skills through studying at degree level or by other means.

-MI6 (deals with threats outside the UK)
+Graduate jobs with MI6 (deals with threats outside the UK)

 - Intelligence officer.
 The recruitment criteria state that ‘the ideal candidate is probably not the obvious candidate’.
 You’ll need at least a 2.2 along with qualities such as an interest in foreign culture, sound judgement, emotional intelligence and the ability to understand and connect with a diverse range of people.

-Open to both graduates and non-graduates
+Jobs roles in MI6 open to both graduates and non-graduates

 - Software graduate and support roles are open both to graduates and to those who have developed their skills through a vocational course or study.